drago-ex/bootstrap/readme.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/bca7c54deec24262898d74e62dcfbb1e)](https://www.codacy.com/app/accgit/bootstrap?utm_source=github.com&utm_medium=referral&utm_content=drago-ex/bootstrap&utm_campaign=badger)

-Nette Configurator compared with the Drago Configurator file is extended by an automatic search configuration files.
-Found configuration files are stored in the own cache.
+Nette Configurator extensions to automatically search for configuration files, found configuration files are cached.

-If necessary, we can set the configuration file priority.
-Priority is set to put the number in front of the file name, the higher the number, the higher the priority.
+If necessary, we can set the configuration file's priority.
+As a priority, we use the number before the file name, the higher the number, the higher the priority.

-## The boot file (usually bootstrap), use this configuration:
+## Using Configurator:

 ```php
 // Configure application.